 Healthy lifestyle changes alone may be enough to help some people reach healthy cholesterol levels.
 Other people will need to take a cholesterol-lowering medicine.
-If you need medicine, talk with your healthcare provider to see if you need medicine.
-Work together to find the best option There are 7 main types of medicine:
+Talk with your healthcare provider to see if you need medicine.
+Work together to find the best There are 7 main types of medicine:

 Statins.
 These include atorvastatin, fluvastatin, lovastatin, pitavastatin, pravastatin, rosuvastatin, triglycerides (other blood fats).
 Statins slow the body's production of cholesterol.
 They also increase the liver's ability to remove LDL from the blood.
 In research on people who already had heart disease, statins greatly reduced heart attacks and heart disease deaths.
 They may also prevent first heart attacks in people who are at high